rafern/canvas-ui-wl/README.md

     // ...
 }
 ```

+After generating the file once, the regular build method can be used
+(`npm run build`).

 **Contributions with generated `wonderland.d.ts` or any nightly Wonderland
 Engine file will be rejected.
 Nightlies are not meant to be redistributed.**